othree/jquery.rtl-scroll-type/README.md

 Horizontal scrollbar with RTL(right to left) language support has different implementations in different browsers.

-[scrollLeft][mdn-scrollleft] in RTL element is not defined by any spec or standards.
+[scrollLeft][mdn-scrollleft] in RTL element is <del>not defined by any spec or standards</del>.
 So different browsers have different implementations.
 As far as I know, there are three implements: WebKit, Firefox/Opera, IE. WebKit's implementation is the easiest to use.